chiranjiveejoshi/chiranjiveejoshi.github.io/resume/resume.md

 ## **EDUCATION**
 ### Google UX Design Certificate
-*04th September 2022 – 3rd March 2023, Online*
+**04th September 2022 – 3rd March 2023, Online**
-Completed a rigorous training designed for entry-level job readiness.
+*Completed a rigorous training designed for entry-level job readiness.
 15 modules included topics like: UX research fundamentals, inclusive design, low-fidelity and high-fidelity prototypes, and tools like Figma and Adobe XD.
-Completed hands-on projects and developed a portfolio including 3 projects to receive the certificate.
+Completed hands-on projects and developed a portfolio including 3 projects to receive the certificate.*
+### Gerogia Institute of Technology- Introduction to User Experience Design
+**4th July 2022 – 9th August 2022, Online**
+*Discovery of UX design, the definitions used in this field, specific terms, basic concepts and differences between different terms, four-step User Interface Design Cycle along with techniques that are relevant for understanding the user and tasks, a set of techniques to gather information about a) what the user needs b) how to design and model Interfaces based on these, and then c) how to evaluate the design to ascertain that the user’s goals are met.*
+### Master of Science (Home Science)- Sports Nutrition
+**August 2018 –  October 2020, Mumbai**
+*College of Home Science, Nirmala Niketan, University of Mumbai, Mumbai*

 ### The Goal
 The goal is to design a simple tool that can help improve a person's quality of life by keeping track of medications and remiinding the users at the appropriate time